TiagoVentura/venturatiago.com/content/talk/_index.md

 [Paper](https://www.venturatiago.com/talk/ite/ite/pdf)

 **Abstract:** Partisan motivations and repeated exposure are two dominant explanations for how individuals form beliefs about political misinformation.
 Yet, there is little research that integrates these processes, despite each pointing to different interventions to combat the spread of false information, especially in online information environments.
 In this paper, we situate both frameworks within a unified Bayesian model of belief formation and design survey experiments to explore several implications of this theoretical framework.
 We find that both partisan motivated reasoning and prior exposure (`illusory truth effects') manifest in our data, and that they exacerbate each other, painting a bleak picture of how the steady drumbeat of partisan-flavored misinformation online influences public beliefs.
 However, we also find that the duration of these biases attenuates sharply over time and that attaching warning labels to false information mitigates the manifestation of both cognitive biases.
 The findings suggest that partisan motivations dominate belief formation in political settings, with prior exposure to misinformation playing a secondary role.
 These results contribute to a deeper understanding of cognitive biases in political information processing and provide a structured way of thinking about how best to understand the phenomenon of online misinformation, shifting the focus from the role of mass-level beliefs for falsehoods to the role of political elites and partisan media spreading rumors.

-*Joint work with Jim Bisbbe, Sarah Graham and Joshua A. Tucker**
+*Joint work with Jim Bisbbe, Sarah Graham and Joshua A. Tucker*

+### Comparing the Humanness of Machine-Generated and Human-Authored Text

+**Abstract:** As chatbots have become more commonplace writing tools, a need exists to understand the breadth of research about the humanness of machine-generated text via techniques that extend beyond the traditional Turing Test, in both dialogue (e.g., conversing with a chatbot) and non-dialogue (e.g., reading a news article) scenarios.
+To fill this gap and support future work, we synthesize current literature that examines and identifies humanness features of written communication generated with the state-of-the-art generative pre-trained transformer language models, provide a working definition of humanness, propose a text-based humanness taxonomy based on linguistic properties, and identify current research gaps.

+*Led by: Autumn Toney-Wails.
+Co-authors: Leticia Bode, Tiago Ventura, Ethan Wilcox, and Lisa Singh*

+*Under Review at ACM Computing Surveys*

 ## In Progress (Papers available upon request)